afarukcolak/component-app/README.md

 # component-app
-Component App assistant for your lab projects assembling PCBs
+Component App assistant for your lab projects.